 What are cookies?

-Cookies are text files stored in the browser or on the computer’s hard drive (or other similar device, including mobile devices) as a result of the websites accessed.
+Cookies are text files stored in the browser or on the computer’s hard drive (or other similar devices, including mobile devices) as a result of the websites accessed.
 In general, cookies are normally used to provide some important information to the website owner about visitors or to allow the websites to run more efficiently.
-Similar technologies work in the same way, inserting small text files into your device that allow visitors to collect information about how Integration’s website is being used.
-You can learn more about cookies and similar technologies on www.allaboutcookies.org.
+Similar technologies work in the same way, inserting small text files into your device that allows visitors to collect information about how Integration’s website is being used.

 Cookies can help you navigate more efficiently on Integration’s website pages, improving your experience.
 Cookies identify visitors, “understand” their interests, “remember” their preferences and help ensure that the ads and content shown are more relevant to the user.
 They also show Integration how the site is being used, allow access control to certain content and help to process requests made online.